 Unlike your own medical care providers, veterinary prices do NOT change based on who is being billed for the service—so the costs of your pet’s care cannot be negotiated.
 However, veterinary hospitals are used to helping pet owners submit the required paperwork for insurance claims and are happy to help in this process!

 Deductibles are a bit more complicated when it comes to pet insurance coverage.
+A deductible is a portion of the veterinary bill that you, as a pet owner, are responsible for.
 Some companies have a deductible that “resets” every year, similar to your own health insurance policy, regardless of how many different medical conditions require veterinary care throughout the year.
 Other policies have a deductible per medical condition—so if your pet has a stomach issue and a skin problem, you will be responsible for the amount of your deductible for each separate problem.
 Make sure you understand how your chosen pet insurance company works and the conditions of your pet’s individual policy.

 Finally, let’s talk about pre-existing conditions.
 Many pet owners whose animals have just been diagnosed with a serious illness think, “Well, I’ll just enroll Fluffy in pet insurance to get this large veterinary bill taken care of.”
 Unfortunately, this is not an option.
 Pet insurance companies almost NEVER cover pre-existing conditions, and many have a waiting period (one week, one month, or longer!) before you can use your benefits toward a pet illness.
 This means that by the time your dog needs emergency surgery to remove a sock from his intestines, it’s too late to enroll him in pet insurance and expect the insurance company to reimburse you for any of the costs incurred.
 Similarly, if your dog suffers from seasonal allergies and gets ear infections multiple times per year, pet insurance companies likely will not cover ANY of his ear infections—if he had one prior to enrolling him in a policy.